 History in school days was always a simple matter; the bad guys might win battles, but the good guys always won the wars.
 Except even in school days, everyone knew that wasn’t true; everyone knew that the people of Eastern Europe had little to be celebrate, everyone knew that republics that had emerged after the First World War were stamped on by Communist invaders.
 Had we thought about it, we would have drawn a similar conclusion about Spain.
 The hopes of democracy were betrayed, the dictator Franco allowed to remain thirty years more.
 His continuing presence was a matter of convenience for Western powers.

-Argelès-sur-Mer is a reminded, if one were needed, that politics is about mostly about power and rarely about principle.
+Argelès-sur-Mer is a reminder, if one were needed, that politics is about mostly about power and rarely about principle.

 Of course, we shall remember the dead of Argelès, as long as it asks nothing of us.